EL CAMINO SMALL GROUP TRIP

 Day 2

 Morning: Grab breakfast at the hotel.
 The rest of the morning is free, so take your time.
-Tap your local host, or reference the welcome packet for coffee shops where iced horchata lattes, insane breakfast sandwiches, and amazing chocolate chip cookies topped with sea salt.
+Tap your local host, or reference your Eat, Play, Shop Guide for coffee shops where iced horchata lattes, insane breakfast sandwiches, and amazing chocolate chip cookies topped with sea salt.

 Afternoon and evening: Today, we leave the valley to pay homage to the indigenous roots of Oaxaca.
 We'll be visiting a women-led artisan cooperative specializing in red clay ceramics, and we’ll even witness a quema (baking of the clay) that turns the clay into a ceramic.
 Initially, the women’s work was secluded to a town that was declining in population and opportunity as men ventured to the U.S. for better prospects.
 As a result, the women overcame societal pressures on traveling alone to sell their wares in larger cities like Oaxaca.
 Jeers from some quickly turned into praises from anyone with a keen eye for design and talent.
 They’ve been invited to international folk art festivals in Santa Fe, been featured in the NYTimes, and now, they don't have to travel the roads on foot alone.
 They blazed the trail, and we're happy to follow it straight to them.